 Prof. Dr. habil.
 Marc Kreutzbruck, University of Stuttgart, Institute of Plastics Technology, Pfaffenwaldring 32, 70569 Stuttgart, e-mail: firstname.lastname@example.org

-Within the scope of the module "Optimisability" relevant plastics (PE, PET and PBAT) should be designed sustainably with regard to their degradation behaviour by using suitable additives/modifiers, i.e. they should exhibit an optimised degradation behaviour.
-For this purpose, the plastics are to be compounded with specifically switchable additives.
+Within the scope of the module "Optimisability" relevant plastics (PE, PET and PBAT) were designed sustainably with regard to their degradation behaviour by using suitable additives/modifiers, i.e. they should exhibit an optimised degradation behaviour.
+For this purpose, the plastics were to be compounded with specifically switchable additives.
 In order to cover the entire value-chain, these materials should be able to be processed into semifinished products using standard plastics fabrication technologies.
 In practice, semi-finished plastic products are sealed or two parts are joined together.
-Therefore, the weldability of the newly developed materials based on ultrasonic joining processes shall be investigated and ensured.
+Therefore, the weldability of the newly developed materials based on ultrasonic joining processes was investigated and ensured.

 WP 3 Degradability and environmental compatibility

 Dr. Ulrike Braun, Federal Institute for Materials Research and Testing, Unter den Eichen 87, 12205 Berlin, e-mail: email@example.com